mmistakes/so-simple-theme/_posts/releases/2019-06-12-release-log.md

 * _Fixed_ - Memory leak when loading different substrate textures.

 **Installation**
+* _New_ - MNPRX environment variables are now handled by a plugin distribution module, avoiding clashes with environment variables from the host system.
 * _Fixed_ - Installing MNPRX won't modify the existing order of environment variables within the host computer, minimizing clashes that it may have with other installed plugins that may depend on this.

 **Licensing**
 * _New_ - Using MNPRX now requires a valid license.
-On the first run, you will be prompted to either enter the activation code that came with your purchase of _MNPRX Indie/Studio_ or activate _MNPRX Non-Commercial_.
+Upon first use, you will be prompted to either enter the activation code that came with your purchase of _MNPRX Indie/Studio_ or activate _MNPRX Non-Commercial_.
   * Please refer to the [licensing documentation](./docs/licensing) for details.

 ---